OpenNews/srccon-2020/scholarships.md

 ## Who should apply

 The tickets are for:

 * Anyone in the journalism-tech community who is unable to purchase a ticket to attend, in particular laid-off, unemployed, and freelance journalists
-* Tickets are prioritized for Black, indigneous, and people of color journalists
+* Tickets are prioritized for Black journalists, Indigenous journalists, and journalists of color

 The stipends are for: